 The Medium Term plans show the References to the National Curriculum Programmes of Study /EYFS which are being addressed through this work.
 They also provide a range of Learning Intentions and Key Vocabulary as pupils within a class group are working at different levels.

 The Subject Leader identifies the Key Activities and it is their responsibility to ensure that resources are available in school for these activities or there is a sign post as to where they can be accessed.
 Teachers choose to work on the activities suitable for their class group.

 The subject medium Term plans are evaluated by all teachers at the end of each term to review whether the planning has been accessible to pupils, appropriate resources in place etc. Subject Leaders review Medium Term plans following this evaluation.

 Short Term plans

-The Class Teacher, in order to implement the Medium Term plans/ Planning Grid on a daily basis, draws up Short Term plans, i.e. daily plans.
-Teachers identify the planned Learning Intentions on their daily planning sheets or on recording sheets: these may relate directly to the curriculum subject or may address an individual target.
+Teachers, in order to implement the Medium Term plans/ Planning Grid on a daily basis, draw up Short Term plans, i.e. daily plans.
+Teachers identify the planned Learning Intentions and Key Vocabulary on their daily planning sheets or on recording sheets: these may relate directly to the curriculum subject or may address an individual target.

 Class teacher will work with other professionals e.g. Speech and language therapists, Occupational therapist, physio therapists.
 Where appropriate ILP targets will be set together.
 Programmes devised by therapists will where possible be delivered through the curriculum e.g. work on rolling in PE or individually as appropriate.

 Strategies and approaches we use are published on the website for parents to access.
 The parent network group also identify and organise training for parents on key approaches used in school e.g. Makaton signing, PODD communication, behaviour support.